Visual_KI4KI_final

 • Product developers and designers

-• IT and digitisation managers
+• IT and digitization managers

 • SMEs with a desire for a practical introduction to the world of AI